14 Writing

 2 In the old old days, there were few conventions—scientists would share their latest findings by writing letters to each other.
 But as the number of scientists and studies increased, this approach became unsustainable.
 The IMRaD structure gained traction in the 1800s and became dominant in the mid-1900s as scientific productivity rapidly expanded in the post-war era.
 We think IMRaD style articles are a big improvement, even if it is nice to receive a letter every now and again.

 Structure helps writers as well as readers.
-Try starting the writing process with section headings as a structure, then flesh it out, layer by layer.
+Try starting the writing process with section headings as a structure, then flesh out the text, section by section.
 In each section, start by making a list of the key points you want to convey, each representing the first sentence of a new paragraph.
 Then add the content of each paragraph, and you’ll be well on your way to having a full first draft of your article.

 Imagine that the breadth of focus in the body of your article has an “hourglass” structure (figure 14.1).
 The start of the introduction should have a broad focus, providing the reader with the general context of your study.
 From there, the focus of the introduction should get increasingly narrow until you are describing the specific knowledge gap or problem you will address and (briefly) how you are going to address it.
 The methods and results sections are at the center of the hourglass because they are tightly focused on your study alone.
 In the discussion section, the focus shifts in the opposite direction, from narrow to broad.
 Begin by summarizing the results of your study, discuss limitations, then integrate the findings with existing literature and describe practical and theoretical implications.